Dathia Ellen Davidson-Bell obituary

 She is also survived by two daughters-in-law: Geraldine Davidson and Trish Davidson; her grandchildren: Tracy Rice, Tonya Bernard, Daniel Davidson, Felicia Davidson Smallwood, and Wesley Davidson; great-grandchildren: Byron Rice and Brooklyn Parker; and great-great-grandchild, Blakely Bea Mable Rose Parker.

-In addition to her two husbands and parents, Dathia was preceded in death by her sons: Roy Jr. Davidson and Danny Lee Davidson; her daughter, Judy Ann Davidson; her grandson, Jason Davidson; her brother and sisters: Billy Peters, Georgia Mae Byrd, and Wilma Jean Couch; and her daughter-in-law, Brenda Davidson.
+In addition to her two husbands and parents, Dathia was preceded in death by her sons: Roy Jr. Davidson and Danny Lee Davidson; her daughter, Judy Ann Davidson; her stepchild, Peggy Wilson; her grandson, Jason Davidson; her brother and sisters: Billy Peters, Georgia Mae Byrd, and Wilma Jean Couch; and her daughter-in-law, Brenda Davidson.

-Services will be held at 2:00 PM on Saturday, September 19th at Britton Funeral Home in Manchester, KY, with Brian Collett officiating.
-Burial will follow at the Edwards Cemetery on Sextons Creek.
+Services were held on Saturday, September 19th at Britton Funeral Home in Manchester, KY, with Brian Collett officiating.
+Burial followed at the Edwards Cemetery on Sextons Creek.

-Visitation will be held from 12:00 PM to 2:00 PM on Saturday, September 19th at Britton Funeral Home in Manchester, KY.

 Commented